 Latent TB screening prior to therapy initiation; neutrophils, platelets, ALT/AST (prior to therapy, 4 to 8 weeks after start of therapy, and every 3 months thereafter); additional liver function tests (eg, bilirubin) as clinically indicated; lipid panel (4 to 8 weeks following initiation and approximately every 6 months during therapy); signs/symptoms of infection (prior to, during, and after therapy), hypersensitivity reaction, and GI perforation.

-As pregnancy progresses, monoclonal antibodies are increasingly transported across the placenta, with the largest amount transferred during the third trimester.
 Based on animal data and the mechanism of action, maternal use of sarilumab may delay parturition.

 Immune response in infants exposed to sarilumab in utero may be affected.
 Consider risks/benefits prior to administering live or live-attenuated vaccines to infants exposed to sarilumab during pregnancy.